aosp-mirror/platform_frameworks_base/tools/aapt2/readme.md

 ### `aapt2 ...`
 - Fixed issue where enum values were interpreted as integers and range checked. (bug 62358540)
 - Fixed issue where ints and floats with trailing whitespace would not be parsed. (bug 62902869)
+- Fixed issue where `--custom-package` was not honored when writing Manifest.java. (bug 62826426)

 ## Version 2.17
 ### `aapt2 ...`